squarepupil/website-pages/src/pages/questions.md

 In several ways, experiences at Arts & Ideas can faciliate the transition to college.
 Our students know how to discuss and debate, so they are ready to participate.
-They have explored interests and pursued independent learning for years, so they are ready to focus on their chosen areas of study.
+They have explored interests and studied independently for years, so they are ready to focus on their chosen areas of study.
 Since they have freely interacted with fellow students of all ages and backgrounds, they are not easily distracted by the college social scene nor overwhelmed by any newfound freedom.

 Sudbury Valley School, founded almost 50 years ago, reports that their graduates typically seek higher education and succeeed at institutes of higher learning.